chrilves/chrilves.github.io/hugo-dev/content/posts/gadts_by_use_cases.md

 2. Write the function `def lex[A: HListOrder] : Order[A]` that compute the lexicographic ordering from a value of type `HListOrder[A]]`.
 3. Write the function `def revLex[A: HListOrder] : Order[A]` that compute the reverse-lexicographic ordering from a value of type `HListOrder[A]]`.

-# A More Advanced Use Case: Ensuring types are supported by the Database
+# A More Advanced Use Case:<br/>Ensuring types are supported by the Database

 In this section we consider the use case of manipulating data that came from a database.
 Our database **only** supports the following types: